- 194.39 Million Hectares of Gross Cropped Area in 2012-13(P)

 Deduction in expenditure:

-a) Setting up and operating a cold chain facility.
+a) Setting up and operating a cold chain facility (not available for expansion of the unit)

-b) Setting up and operating warehousing facilities for storage of agricultural produce.
+b) Setting up and operating warehousing facilities for storage of agriculture produce (not available for expansion of unit) (Section 35-AD of the Income tax Act 196 I).

 a) Bee-keeping and the production of honey and beeswax.